0glabs/0g-doc/docs/run-a-node/testnet-information.md

 ### Explorers

 - [Chain Scan](https://chainscan-galileo.0g.ai/): Chain Scan provides a comprehensive view of 0G chain activity and transactions.
-- **[Storage Scan](https://storagescan-galileo.0g.ai/)**: Storage Scan is your go-to tool for exploring storage-related activities within the network.
+- [Storage Scan](https://storagescan-galileo.0g.ai/): Storage Scan is your go-to tool for exploring storage-related activities within the network.
 - [Nodes Guru](https://testnet.0g.explorers.guru/): Nodes Guru provides key information and monitoring tools for validators and node operators to track the health and performance of the network.

 See [here](https://docs.0g.ai/build-with-0g/explorer) for more info.